 Most psychiatric medicines are useless (Zyprexa etc) and in practice one should avoid using such drugs and look for alternative solutions.
-The drugs are often close to placebo and (withdrawal of) medicines can cause psychosis and other problems unrelated to the original condition of the patient.
-Almost all psychiatric drugs(neuroleptics, adhd, depression, anxiety..) are garbage, leads to side-effects and are not going to make people more intelligent, powerful, dangerous and capable.
-Psychiatry is used to define people that might not be as efficient or productive as possible to be ill in order to reduce public healthcare costs or improve productivity of workers so they can be destroyed but also way too often to destroy healthy individuals who doctors do not like for some reason or another.
+The drugs are often close to placebo and (withdrawal of) medicines can cause psychosis, anxiety and panic (supersensitivity psychosis) and other problems unrelated to the original condition of the patient.
+Almost all psychiatric drugs(neuroleptics, adhd, depression, anxiety..) are useless and are not going to make people more intelligent, powerful, dangerous and capable.
+Psychiatry is used to define people that might not be as efficient or productive as possible to be ill in order to reduce public healthcare costs or improve productivity of workers but also way too often to destroy healthy individuals whose behaviour doctors do not like for some reason or another.
 Additionally, there is typically zero attempt to actually help the individual, even when it would cost much less money.
-Psychiatrists has formed a pseudomedicine and pseudotreatments used to control, damage and kill.
+Psychosis can be treated without restraint methods (Soteria/Loren Mosher).

 - bonus system: amount of money psychiatrists make should be largely based on the increased profitability of the patients (so psychiatrists should get, for example, 5% of the extra income patient makes year after the treatments): this should then cause them to do something useful and actually reduce overall mental health costs

 - less than 1% of population has schizophrenia as a serious brain disease making it impossible to do very little rational thinking, for the sake of extremely small minority, they want to be able to treat people against their will

 - do not want to help people even when it would cost much less money (they use millions and millions developing stupid drugs that are often completely useless)